hamismatti/nfc/README.md

-This is a project trying to tackle NFC reading with react-native and possibly some switft
+This is a project trying to tackle NFC reading and writing with react-native and possibly some swift